6 Basics of Colorado's Landlord Tenant Law

 Colorado landlord tenant law does not set a maximum amount a landlord can charge a tenant as a security deposit.
 However, if you charge a ridiculous sum, such as five months’ rent, as a security deposit, you will have a very difficult time finding tenants.
 It is common to charge between one and two month’s rent as a security deposit.

-Colorado landlord tenant law does not put into place any stipulations on how a landlord must store a tenant’s security deposit.
+Colorado landlord tenant law does not put into place specific rules on how a landlord must store a tenant’s security deposit.
 The deposit does not have to be placed in an account at a banking or other financial institution, and the account is not required to earn interest.

-When taking deductions from a tenant’s security deposit, a Colorado landlord is allowed to make deductions for unpaid rent, damage to the unit as well as unpaid utility, repair or cleaning bills.
+When taking deductions from a tenant’s security deposit, a Colorado landlord is allowed to make deductions for:

 §38-12-503 and §38-12-509